Help us Protect the Ringling & USF Sarasota-Manatee!

 Take Action

-Your local representatives also play a key role in protecting the Ringling's legacy.
-If you live in their district, please take a moment to share your support for maintaining the FSU partnership that has made the Ringling a world-class institution serving 400,000 visitors annually.
+Your local representatives play a key role in protecting the Ringing's legacy and preserving USF Sarasota/Manatee.
+If you live in their district, please take a moment to share your support for maintaining USF Sarasota/Manatee as a vital part of our cultural and education corridor.